-Through a 2-year associate's degree program in business and office administration systems, students may become equipped to handle a variety of necessary day-to-day responsibilities in the professional office workplace.
-They might gain a general overview of economic practices and business logistics, in addition to acquiring knowledge of business administration principles.
-Programs may consist of approximately 65 credit hours and are more commonly found in an Associate of Applied Science format rather than an Associate of Business Administration format.
+Students enrolled in an ABA Office System degree program gain a general overview of economic practices and business logistics, in addition to acquiring knowledge of business administration principles.
+It is important to note that these two-year programs are more commonly found in an Associate of Applied Science (AAS) format than an ABA format.
 Depending on the school, students may be able to study online.
 A high school diploma is generally required for admission.

-Aiming for tangible experience to readily prepare students for employment, this program utilizes realistic equipment and environments that they will encounter in the business world.
+Aiming to prepare students for employment, this program utilizes realistic equipment and simulates environments that students will encounter in the business world.
 Students are introduced to the hardware and software that are used to store and process data and complete transactions.
 They can also expect to gain basic skills like media presentation.
 In total, students must complete 65 credit hours of coursework prior to graduation.
 Courses may include:

 - Document publication